dickloraine/pandoc_styles/README.md

 "files" is a list of sass files to be included.

-"output-path" can be "~/" to output to the css folder in the configuration folder, "temp" for use with the "self-contained" parameter or a relative path.
+"output-path" can be "~/" to output to the css folder in the configuration folder, a relative path or "temp" to be used with the "self-contained" parameter.
 If ommited, the css output is in the same folder as the source files output.

 "variables" can be any variables in your sass files.